90327k/Quaternions---The-Right-Tetrahedron-Model/README.md

 <img width="1008" height="795" alt="image" src="https://github.com/user-attachments/assets/e8b83a26-46ea-4cce-aa7e-6ed89f969c8e" />
 This is the base 3D shape that is used.

+# Intro to the Compound of Four Tetrahedra

 # Showcasing the bounds of Quaternions

 # License
 This quaternion visualization model was created by Mueed Malik (2025).